Koxone/MedTrack-Fullstack-Next-Tailwind-MongoDB-JWT/README.md

 ## 💡 Why BeeHealth?

-This platform is designed to function as a **real**, production-ready medical system with:
+This platform is designed to function as a **real**, production-ready Inventory system with:

 ✔ Clinical workflows
 ✔ Inventory management